Last Updated on July 24, 2022 by Mary Pressler

 In both homes and commercial buildings, air conditioners normally have a higher energy consumption than other types of electrical equipment.
 The effect is more pronounced during the summer, when space cooling becomes necessary for comfort, and especially if you are dealing with the scorching heat of summer in Texas.
 Ideally, you will want to keep your home at a comfortable temperature for the lowest energy usage possible.

-The four following recommendations can help you save money on energy costs:
+These four recommendations can help you save money on your summer energy bill:

 A well-insulated home reduces the cooling output needed, an efficient air conditioner reduces the electric power needed to provide that cooling, and a favorable electricity plan minimizes the cost of that electricity.
 Together, these measures allow you to have comfortable indoor spaces during summer while keeping your light bills reasonable.